paperless-ngx/paperless-ngx/docs/configuration.md

     Defaults to none, which does not install any additional languages.

+    !!! warning

+         This option must not be used in rootless containers.

 #### [`PAPERLESS_ENABLE_FLOWER=<defined>`](#PAPERLESS_ENABLE_FLOWER) {#PAPERLESS_ENABLE_FLOWER}

 : If this environment variable is defined, the Celery monitoring tool